rmdhirr/rmdhirr/README.md

 Welcome to my GitHub profile!
 I'm a Mechatronics and AI undergraduate student with a passion for AI, Cybersecurity, and NLP.
 Let's connect and collaborate!

-🔭 Currently diving deep into the world of AI and exploring the potential of NLP.

 💼 Proficient in the following technologies:

 [![Python](https://img.shields.io/badge/-Python-%233776AB?style=flat-square&logo=python&logoColor=white)](https://www.python.org/)